Safety » Operator nomination and registration

 Under the Safety Regulations, NOPSEMA maintains and publishes a register of current operators.
 Register - Current operators - 31 December 2016 (PDF 103KB)

-Operators should use FM0008 - Facility operator nomination - Rev 20 - November 2014 (DOCX 179KB) as the standard nomination for each facility located in either Commonwealth or Victorian designated coastal waters.
+Operators should use FM0008 - Facility operator nomination - Rev 22 - February 2017 (DOCX 178KB) as the standard nomination for each facility located in either Commonwealth or Victorian designated coastal waters.
 One form should be used for each facility.
 Connecting pipelines with separate licence numbers should be nominated separately.

 The standard nomination form must be accompanied by a completed FM0065 - Analysis of operator status - Rev 8 - January 2016 (DOCX 199KB).
 This provides the nominator an opportunity to analyse the proposed operator arrangements against NOPSEMA's operator registration decision criteria, which is: Will the nominated operator have "day-to-day management and control" [Regulation 2.3(1) of the Safety Regulations].